TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-It seems that the system is using a `AWS` bucket.
+It seems the system is using an `AWS` bucket.

-Using the s3 `ls` command it shows only one bucket named `"website"`:
+With the s3 `ls` command, we se only one bucket named `"website"`:

 <br />